python/devguide/core-developers/committing.rst

 entry::

    Fix warning message when :func:`os.chdir` fails inside :func:`test.support.temp_cwd`.
-Patch by Chris Jerdonek.
+Contributed by Chris Jerdonek.

 The inline Sphinx roles like ``:func:`` can be used help readers find more information.
 You can build HTML and verify that the